opensearch-project/project-website/_posts/2023-07-07-long-running-operation-and-component-template.md

 ### Setting up fine-grained access control with notification permissions

-To limit access to notification setup to certain users, notifications are integrated with the Security plugin, which provides the following fine-grained permissions:
+To limit notification setup access to certain users, notifications are integrated with the Security plugin, which provides the following fine-grained permissions:

 - `cluster:admin/opensearch/controlcenter/lron/get`: The user has permission to `view` the notification configs for long-running operations.
 - `cluster:admin/opensearch/controlcenter/lron/write`: The user has permission to `add or update` the notification configs for long-running operations.
 - `cluster:admin/opensearch/controlcenter/lron/delete`: The user has permission to `delete` the notification configs for long-running operations.

-If a user lacks permissions to view notification settings, the user is notified to request permissions.
+If a user lacks permissions to view notification settings, they are prompted to request permissions.

 <img src="/assets/media/blog-images/2023-07-07-long-running-operation-and-component-template/security-enabled.png" alt="Security enabled"/>{: .img-fluid }